 Rogozin is a product of a certain period in recent Russian history, namely the social and political chaos of the early 2000s, when Putin found it politically advantageous to permit the rise of the far right.
 The strategy became known as “guided nationalism”, a term derived from Russian political scientist Gleb Pavlovsky’s description of post-Soviet Russia as a “guided democracy” following Yeltsin’s assault on the State Duma in 1993.
 Guided democracy denotes a system in which democratic institutions are formally present, but actual public influence over the state is minimal.
 Guided nationalism, in turn, means that the state controls and directs nationalist sentiments in society to its own benefit.

 Rogozin, then-leader of the nationalist Congress of Russian Communities, helped to establish the “Rodina” (Motherland) party in 2003 and became one of its two chairmen.
 He was elected to the State Duma shortly thereafter on the strength of a campaign designed to lure away voters from the Communist Party of the Russian Federation.
-That campaign made international headlines for its blatantly racist campaign video, described by the Guardian as such: “In the advert two party members approach a small group of swarthy men who are eating melon in a park.
+That campaign made international headlines for its blatantly racist campaign Guardian as such: “In the advert two party members approach a small group of swarthy men who are eating melon in a park.
 The rinds that the men discard foul the wheels of a pram pushed by a Slavic-looking Russian woman.
 The Rodina leader, Dmitry Rogozin, demands the men — who are played by actors — pick up their litter, but he receives no reply.
 His sidekick then claps a hand on the shoulder of one man and asks, ‘Do you understand Russian?’
-Finally, a slogan appears on the screen saying: ‘Let’s clean our city of rubbish!’”
+Finally, a slogan appears on the screen saying: ‘Let’s clean our city of rubbish!’”, described by the

 The second half of the 2000s saw Russia’s far-right movement peak.
 Dozens of organizations, including radical neo-Nazi outfits, organized freely across the country, meeting no resistance from authorities.